As your holiday is coming to an end, this section aims to deal with any queries you may have about disembarkation and leaving your cruise ship.

 Then, when your cruise holiday is at an end, you don't have to go and settle your bill, as it will be automatically charged to your card.
 You can see your room account balance at any time on the tv in your room.

 We accept most credit cards - Diners Club, Eurocard, Mastercard and Visa.
 (Currently, we regret we are unable to accept American Express cards.)
-All credit card payments have a 1.5% surcharge, but we also accept debit cards with no surcharge.
+In line with UK law, no surcharge will be applied to guests using a credit card.

 Unfortunately our systems don't allow us to take Maestro, Solo, Electron or travel agent debit cards or pre-paid currency or travellers cheque cards, and we can only accept American Express paper Traveller's cheques.